On Generators and Relations of the Rational Cohomology of Hilbert Schemes: Introduction

 Our interest for minimal generators and relations of $\A(d)$ comes from the first author's work on generalised Hurwitz spaces \cite{Bianchi:Hur1,Bianchi:Hur2,Bianchi:Hur3,Bianchi:Hur4}.
 The algebra $\A(d)$ is also isomorphic to the rational cohomology algebra of a certain simply connected space $\bB(\fS_d\geo,\fS_d)$; one is however rather interested in computing the rational cohomology ring $H^*(\Omega^2_0\bB(\fS_d\geo,\fS_d);\Q)$ of a component of the double loop space, because this ring can be identified with the ring of stable rational cohomology classes of Hurwitz spaces with monodromies in $\fS_d\geo$.
 These Hurwitz spaces are in turn strongly related to moduli spaces of Riemann surfaces with boundary.

-The natural approach to compute $H^*(\Omega^2_0\bB(\fS_d\geo,\fS_d);\Q)$ is to first compute a minimal Sullivan model for $\A(d)$, and then to desuspend twice this model.
-The generators of the minimal Sullivan model of $\A(d)$ can be identified with the derived indecomposables of $\A(d)$ as a rational cdga; in particular, if $\QE_\infty$ denotes a rational differential graded model of the operad $E_\infty$ (which is rationally the same as the commutative operad), then $\A(d)$ can be regarded as a $\QE_\infty$-algebra and the generators of the minimal Sullivan model coincide with the $\QE_\infty$-homology $H_*^{\QE_\infty}(\A(d))$, in the sense of \cite{GKRW}.
-In particular $H_0^{\QE_\infty}(\A(d))$ is the module of indecomposables of $\A(d)$, and $H_1^{\QE_\infty}(\A(d))$ is the module of indecomposable relations.
+The natural approach to compute $H^*(\Omega^2_0\bB(\fS_d\geo,\fS_d);\Q)$ is to first compute a minimal Sullivan model for $\bB(\fS_d\geo,\fS_d)$, and then to desuspend twice this model.
+Among the generators of a minimal Sullivan model, we must find some that account for a minimal generating set of the cohomology ring $\A(d)$, and some that account for a minimal set of relations among the minimal generators of $\A(d)$.
+Hence our computations give a lower bound on the number of generators of a minimal Sullivan model of $\bB(\fS_d\geo,\fS_d)$.